-If you want to improve your smile’s appearance or restore your mouth’s structure, Comprehensive DMD’s custom-made dentures may be your answer.
+If you want to improve your smile’s appearance or restore your mouth’s structure, our custom-made dentures may be your answer.
 At Comprehensive Dental Care, Dr. Martin and our team of comprehensive dentistry professionals ensure your dentures provide the most comfortable fit and natural appearance possible.
-Our Gainesville dentist works with you to find the best option for your needs, ensure your denture is made to your complete satisfaction and meet our high standards for exceptional dental care.
+Our Gainesville dentist works with you to find the best option for your needs, ensure your denture is made to your complete satisfaction, and meet our high standards for exceptional dental care.
 For more information about dentures or to schedule a dentures appointment with our dentist in Gainesville, FL, contact Comprehensive Dental Care.

 Common Types Of Dentures

 There are several dentures types to pick from when choosing the best type of dentures for your dental needs and lifestyle preferences.
 Comprehensive Dental Care offers complete dentures, partial dentures, same-day dentures, and overdentures.
 The specific type of dentures you receive will depend on several factors, including your oral health needs, the number of teeth removed or requiring removal, and your preferences.
 Contact our Gainesville dental clinic for more information and to schedule an appointment.

 Full dentures, or conventional dentures, consist of a full set of custom-crafted teeth that replace all-natural teeth in the mouth.
 Full dentures are removable and are typically created for patients who have had their natural teeth removed, following the full healing cycle of the gums.
 Once placed, full dentures are adjusted as the oral tissues and jaw bone heal and accommodate the new appliance.
 As soon as the gum tissues are healed, the dentures will be realigned to provide the patient with a perfect fit.